Selenium for Java tutorial

 Covered in this doc

 The tutorial assumes you're already familiar with Java and Selenium and focuses on using it with Percy.
-You'll still be able to follow along if you're not familiar with Selenium, but we won't spend time introducing Selenium concepts.
+You'll still be able to follow along if you're not familiar with Java Selenium, but we won't spend time introducing Java Selenium concepts.

+Sign in to Percy and create a new project.
+You can name the project "todo" if you'd like.
 After you've created the project, you'll be shown a token environment variable.

-Step 3: In the shell window you're working in, export the token environment variable:
+In the shell window you're working in, export the token environment variable:

 Note: Usually this would only be set up in your CI environment, but to keep things simple we'll configure it in your shell so that Percy is enabled in your local environment.

-Step 4: Check out a new branch for your work in this tutorial (we'll call this branch
+Check out a new branch for your work in this tutorial (we'll call this branch

-tutorial-example), run tests, and take snapshots:
+tutorial-example), then run tests & take snapshots: